-Dysthymia, also known as persistent depressive disorder (PDD), is a mood disorder characterized by the same mental and physical symptoms as depression but they last longer.
-Dysthymia is less short-lived and severe than major depressive disorder.
+Dysthymia, also known as persistent depressive disorder (PDD) or dysthymic disorder, is a mood disorder characterized by the same mental and physical symptoms as depression but they last longer.
+Dysthymia is chronic but less severe than major depressive disorder.

-Cyclothymia can occur in childhood and adulthood, and the average age onset of this condition is 31.
-Globally, dysthymia affects 1.5% of population, although the prevalence in the United States tends to be somewhat higher compared with rates in other countries.
-Dysthymia is more common in women than in men.
+Dysthymia can occur in childhood and adulthood, and the average age onset of this condition is 31.
+In the US, the lifetime rate of dysthymia is 1.5 to 15%, depending on the study.
+Dysthymia is slightly more common in women than in men.

-Cyclothymia often coexists with other conditions such as anxiety disorder (up to 50%), personality disorders (up to 40%), somatoform disorders (up to 45%) and substance abuse (up to 50%).
+Dysthymia often coexists with other conditions such as anxiety disorder (up to half), personality disorders (up to 40%), and alcohol and substance abuse (up to half).